kbyyd24/oo-principle/graduate-parking-boy.md

 - given a ticket corresponds a car in parking lots

-- when smart parking boy picks second time
+- when parking boy picks second time

 - then return a information that no car found